apache/nuttx/boards/arm/lpc17xx_40xx/olimex-lpc1766stk/README.txt

-    1. Support for FAT long file names is built-in but can easily be removed if you are concerned about Microsoft patent issues (see the section "FAT Long File Names" in the top-level COPYING file).
+    1. Support for FAT long file names is built-in but can easily be removed if you are concerned about Microsoft patent issues (see the section "FAT Long File Names" in the top-level NOTICE file).

        CONFIG_FS_FAT=y
        CONFIG_FAT_LCNAMES=y <-- Long file name support